makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 Chargeback fraud occurs when a customer makes a legitimate purchase, then reports the transaction as fraudulent to receive a refund directly from the credit card company.

-Chargeback fraud can often be considered friendly fraud, where the card owner is complicit or somehow benefits from the purchase.
+In some cases, chargeback fraud can also be classified as friendly fraud, where the card owner is complicit or somehow benefits from the purchase.
 The card owner may want a refund because they regret their initial purchase, do not remember making the purchase itself, or possibly had their card used by a friend or family member.
+Other cases involve a malicious actor with no relation to the card owner.

-In other cases, the fraud is carried out by a fraudster with no relation to the card owner for monetary gain.
 Either way, chargeback fraud is the most common  and expensive type of fraud for businesses, resulting in excess bank fees, lost inventory, bank card black listing, lost revenue, and lost time trying to resolve the issue.

 Some basic ways to avoid chargeback fraud include: